patricklafrance/wmfnext-shell/README.md

 ...
 ```

-👉 Start all the applications, then open the dev tools and refresh the application.
+👉 Start all the applications and libraries, then open the dev tools and refresh the application.
 The console logs should now be displayed twice.

 ```
 [shell] Found 1 static modules to register